 - White vinegar: To add to the eggs while cooking for easier peeling.

-You can also add some salt to the water – which is also meant to help with peeling.
+- Salt: To add to the water – which is also meant to help with peeling.

-- Aromatics: This Japanese ramen eggs recipe uses garlic and ginger for a robust and slightly hot flavor.
+- Aromatics: Use garlic and ginger for a robust and slightly hot flavor.

-- Mirin: Mirin is a slightly sweet, acidic rice wine.
-It adds a tangy, sweet flavor to the shoyu egg (soy eggs).
+- Mirin: It is a slightly sweet, acidic rice wine that adds a tangy, sweet flavor.

 There’s no need to discard the ginger/garlic.
 Instead, chop it up and use it within your ramen, stir-fries, and other recipes.
 If you leave them in the marinade, their flavor will become stronger over time and may throw off the flavor balance.